 Jeow Mak Len (Lao Tomato Dipping Sauce)

-3 medium tomatoes
+- 3 medium tomatoes

-2 red bird's eye chilies
+- 4-7 red bird's eye chilies

-3 green onions, divided
+- 3 green onions divided

-1/2 tablespoon fish sauce
+- 1 1/2 tablespoons (22 milliliters) fish sauce

-1/4 cup roughly chopped cilantro
+- 1/4 cup cilantro roughly chopped

 - Cook, turning occasionally, on a heated grill or under a broiler until blistered and charred on all sides (but not completely burnt).
-Remove the green onions, chilies, and shallots if they become charred before the tomatoes.
+Remove the garlic, green onions, chilies, and shallots as they become charred before the tomatoes.
 Set aside until cool enough to handle.

 - Remove the stems (and seeds for less heat) from the chilies, chop, and add to the garlic.
-Chop the shallots and charred green onions, then mash with the garlic and chilies.
+Peel the shallots and chop along with the charred green onions, then mash with the garlic and chilies.

-Thinly slice the remaining green onion and sprinkle over the sauce for garnish.
-Serve with sticky rice, grilled meat, and vegetables.
+- Thinly slice the remaining green onion and sprinkle over the sauce for garnish along with a few pieces of cilantro.